 Step One: Getting Started

 First, congratulations!
 A manuscript that’s ready for copyediting has already been through several drafts, meaning you’ve already come farther and put in more work than most of those writer wannabes.
 Well done, you!
-If it’s a book manuscript, in most cases it has also already been read by a writing coach, a developmental (story) editor, beta readers, and/or members of a critique group or workshop.
+If it’s a book manuscript, it should have also been read by a writing coach, a developmental (story) editor, beta readers, and/or members of a critique group or workshop.
 Please believe me, your manuscript and your future readers will thank you for having someone who doesn’t love you read through your manuscript and give you clear-eyed and honest feedback.

-In other words, whether your manuscript is fiction or non-fiction, and whether it’s a book or a short story or a blog post, you’ve worked out all the kinks at the story level, and you’re now ready to make sure that the manuscript isn’t hiding any typos, stumbling sentences, and conflicting information (is the house on Maple Street or Ash Street?) from your review-weary eyes.
+Whether your writing is fiction or non-fiction, and whether it’s a book or a short story or a blog post, “ready for copyediting” means you’ve worked out all the kinks at the story level, and you’re now ready to make sure that the manuscript isn’t hiding any typos, stumbling sentences, and conflicting information (is the house on Maple Street or Ash Street?) from your review-weary eyes.
 You have done all the heavy lifting, and you’re ready for a copy editor to clear away any remaining issues that could distract your readers away from the mesmerizing spell you have woven.

 To get started on the next step, contact me, either by email at firstname.lastname@example.org or by phone at 619-892-4963, tell me that you have a manuscript to be copyedited, and tell me a little bit about it.
 I’ll let you know how soon I can review your manuscript and prepare a proposal.
 That review can usually happen within one to three days of my receipt of your manuscript, but my schedule is ever-changing.
 If the timetable I give you sounds tolerable, I’ll ask you to send me your manuscript as an email attachment.
 Please note that I only edit in Word, although the version of Word doesn’t matter much.
 I do not currently charge a fee for my review and proposal.